commschamp/CommsDSL-Specification/fields/int.md

 #### Scaling
 Some protocols may not support serialization of floating point values, and use scaling instead.
-It is done by multiplying the orinal floating point value by some number, dropping the fraction part and serializing the value as integer.
+It is done by multiplying the original floating point value by some number, dropping the fraction part and serializing the value as integer.
 Upon reception, the integer value is divided by predefined number to get a proper floating point value.

-For example, there is a distance measured in millimeters with precision of 4 numbers after decimal point.
+For example, there is a distance measured in millimeters with precision of 4 digits after decimal point.
 The value is multiplied by 10,000 and serialized as **&lt;int&gt;** field.
 Such scenario is supported by **CommsDSL** via introduction of **scaling** [property](../intro/properties.md).
 ```